A casa particular (private accommodation) in Trinidad, Cuba. lena-wurm/Shutterstock

 What to expect in a casa particular

-Regular government inspections ensure that conditions inside casas remain clean, safe, and secure.
+Those same government inspections also ensure that conditions inside casas remain clean, safe and secure.
+Hot showers are required to be available.
 Most proprietors offer breakfast and dinner for an extra rate (usually the equivalent of US$5 and US$10 respectively).
-Hot showers are a prerequisite.
-In general, rooms these days provide at least two beds (one is usually a double), fridge, air-con, fan, and private bathroom.
-Bonuses could include a terrace or patio, private entrance, TV, security box, mini-bar, kitchenette, and a parking space.
+In general, rooms these days provide at least two beds (one is usually a double), fridge, air-conditioning, fan and private bathroom.
+Bonuses might include a terrace or patio, private entrance, TV, safe, mini-bar, kitchenette and parking space.

 Booking and paying for a casa particular

 To minimize the amount of cash you take to Cuba, it is handy to book and pay for your casa particular in advance.
-Airbnb and Expedia both take reservations (although Booking.com doesn’t).
+You can search and fully pay for casa accommodations on Airbnb and Expedia (though not on Booking.com).
 Alternatively, you can make direct contact with the owner through email or WhatsApp.
-Some owners will be able to set up payment via PayPal.
+Some owners will be able to set up payment via PayPal or even Bitcoin.

 Hotels in Cuba